SageGrey/exp-exp-exp/improbabilityDrive/23_edwardSteedAndKindThingsAlecSaid.md

   <details>
   <summary> this was said in person </summary>

-  "You seem like someone who is always on time"
+  "You seem like someone who arrives on time"
 </details>